axewizardbgg/guards-cairn-1e-adventure/README.md

 _As you are readying yourselves for your second patrol, you hear the sound of a hammer driving a nail into the Assignment Board outside your quarters.
 You crowd around your assignment board reading the few short words scribbled on a parchment: “Residential District''.
 Looks like another standard evening patrol.
 At least you’re not as nervous this time as you have a better idea of what to expect.
 You set out together to the Residential District to start your patrol._

 Players will most likely be on alert, so be sure to inform them of any sounds they might hear.
 Have them investigate a few things that turn out to be harmless, here are some ideas you can throw at them:
- - Another drunkard shambling home
+ - A drunkard shambling home
  - Someone emptying a chamber pot out a window
  - A tired baker leaving their house for work before dawn
- - TODO
+ - Two neighbors arguing over a barking dog

 One of the things they should investigate before the night is over, is a domestic disturbance.
 The players will hear a man shouting, and a woman screaming.
 As the players go to investigate the source of the noise, read the following aloud: